 Collie Eye Anomaly (CEA) is a hereditary eye disorder that affects many dog breeds, but particularly Collies and Shetland Sheepdogs.
-The condition is caused by a genetic mutation that affects the development of their eye, resulting in abnormalities in their retina, choroid, and sclera.
-Diagnosis of CEA can be made through an ophthalmologic exam, which may include a fundus examination, electroretinography (ERG), and/or an ultrasound.
+The condition is caused by a genetic mutation that affects their eye’s development, resulting in abnormalities in their retina, choroid, and sclera.
+Diagnosing CEA can be done through an ophthalmologic exam, which can include a fundus examination, electroretinography (ERG), and/or an ultrasound.

-CEA is a serious condition that can cause blindness in affected dogs, and it’s important to have your dog examined by a veterinarian if you suspect they may be affected.
+CEA is a serious condition that can cause blindness in affected dogs, and it’s important to have your dog examined by a veterinarian if you think that they could be affected.
 Early diagnosis and treatment are key to preserving their vision and preventing further damage.

 Symptoms of Collie Eye Anomaly (CEA)

-Symptoms of Collie Eye Anomaly (CEA) can vary depending on the severity of the condition.
+Symptoms of Collie Eye Anomaly (CEA) can vary depending on the severity of their condition.
 Common signs include:

 - Vision loss